How to calculate a percentage in Python

 print(f"{user_input}% as a decimal is {decimal_value}")

-The script fails because the division operator (/) can't be applied to a string from input() and an integer.
-This data type mismatch causes the TypeError.
-The following code shows how to fix it.
+The division operator / can't be used on the string value from input().
+This mismatch between the operation and the data type is what triggers the TypeError.
+The following code shows how to prevent this.

 user_input = input("Enter percentage value: ")